JustARegularGeek/Sudoku-Game/README.md

 4. Select the game mode when prompted: GUI or Terminal.

 > Note: Running from the terminal or other IDEs requires careful module-path setup
-> and copying resources manually, which may not work out-of-the-box.
+> and copying resources manuall, which may not work out-of-the-box.
 > The terminal version of the game works without JavaFX.